11th April 2018

 Then a bit of road and byway to Goodleigh/ Coombe Cross with views of hills and woods.

-An unnerving walk along a fast road from Chelfham to Loxhore Cross, and once again on a track (not that muddy) overlooking a valley (note mist on hills in distance)
+An unnerving walk along a fast road from Chelfham to Loxhore Cross, and once again on a track, not that muddy, overlooking a valley with mist on distant hills.

 After a lunch stop on the edge of Hill Wood I was ready to set off when another walker came along (carrying a rolled-up white umbrella dangling from her rucksack).
 Walking quickly for Sally Glenn to catch a bus, we chatted for a good 30 minutes until Bratton Fleming.